mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Under normal circumstances, Travellers will automatically spot the target as an item of interest (at least) and be able to start taking appropriate action.
 However, if the target is attempting to remain hidden, perhaps get closer before launching an attack or simply to remain in place to observe passers-by, the Travellers will need to spot the target before they can take any action against it.

-This is normally accomplished by a simple Recon check opposed by the target’s Stealth.
-Use of basic optical devices by the Travellers or camouflage by the target can impose modifiers of DM+1 to +3 at the referee’s discretion.
+This is normally accomplished by a simple Recon check opposed by the target's Stealth.
+Use of basic optical devices by the Travellers or camouflage by the target can impose modifiers of DM+1 to +3 at the referee's discretion.

 However, in the technological universes of Traveller, there is always the option to use sophisticated electronic sensors, some of which are detailed in the Equipment chapter.

-When using any kind of sensor, the Electronics (sensors) skill is used, opposed by the target’s Stealth.
+When using any kind of sensor, the Electronics (sensors) skill is used, opposed by the target's Stealth.
 More advanced uses of sensors and stealth are detailed in the Vehicle Handbook.

 ANIMALS Many worlds in the galaxy are capable of bearing life and across the galaxy evolution (or genetic engineering) has produced bizarre creatures, forming complex ecosystems very different from those of the worlds the Travellers are used to.